LucasWaelti/kalibr-wiki/Installation.md

     source /opt/ros/hydro/setup.bash <br>
     catkin_init_workspace <br>

-1. Clone the source repo into the catkin workspace src folder <br>
+1. Clone the source repo into your catkin workspace _src_ folder <br>
     >cd ~/kalibr_workspace/src <br>
     git clone https://github.com/ethz-asl/Kalibr.git

-1. Build the code using the Release target.
-Maybe grab a coffee, this will take a while... <br>
-    depending on the available memory, you might need to reduce the build threads (e.g. add -j2 to catkin_make) <br>
+1. Build the code using the _Release_ target. depending on the available memory, you might need to reduce the build threads (e.g. add -j2 to catkin_make) <br>

     > cd ~/kalibr_workspace <br>
     catkin_make -DCMAKE_BUILD_TYPE=Release -j4

+    Grab a coffee, this will take a while... <br>

 1. Once the build is finished you have to source the catkin workspace setup to use Kalibr
     > source ~/kalibr_workspace/devel/setup.bash

+More information on building with catkin and ROS can be found [here](http://wiki.ros.org/catkin/Tutorials).

 ## References
 Please cite the appropriate papers when using this library or parts of it in an academic publication.